Get your Tennessee Last Will and Testament fast

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Health Care Directive + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Health Care Directive + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-A simple, reliable, do-It-yourself Tennessee Will form
+A simple, reliable, do-It-yourself Tennessee will form

 Executing a last will is the best way to protect your loved ones and property.
 In Tennessee, if a person dies without a will, their property will pass by intestacy.
 If assets pass through intestacy, you cannot choose who inherits them.
 State law governs inheritance.
 A Tennessee last will and testament gives you the power to ensure that the family members, charities, and organizations you intend to benefit from your estate receive the gifts you plan to leave.